NAV

 // {"something":"here"}

 This solution is also ideal if you want to store or send binary data with Adafruit IO.
-You won't get to see any pretty charts, but your data will remain exactly the way you left it.
+You won't get to see any pretty charts (although we do display base64 encoded images), but your data will remain exactly the way you left it.

 Webhook Receivers